nus-cs2103-AY2122S2/tp/docs/UserGuide.md

     * Then, create a 5-hour appointment named "Contract Signing With Charlie" on 22nd Oct 2022 at 4:30 PM, associated with the first person in the contact list

 <div markdown="span" class="alert alert-warning">:rotating_light: **Important Note:**
-The `chain` operation is executed sequentially, it will fail until a given command executed failed and the error message of that error command will show, the previous successful command before will be saved.
+The `chain` operation is executed sequentially, it will execute the commands from left to right until a given command fails.
+Any error message shown is from the failing operation, and all preceding operations will be saved.
 </div>

 ### Exiting the program : `exit`